All Virginia 4-H summer camps canceled due to COVID-19

 Since 1991, Extension has offered the ServSafe Manager Certification Training Course, an accredited food safety certification program developed by the Educational Foundtion of the National Restaurant Association.
 Family and Consumer Sciences Agents offer the two-day ServSafe Manager's Training locally to food service workers for hotels, restaurants, schools, nursing homes, child care centers, hospitals, caterers, and clubs.
 To find an upcoming ServSafe class, offered by Virginia Cooperative Extension, click here.

-The report highlights the 2018 programming efforts of Virginia Cooperative Extension for the counties of Clarke, Frederick, Page, Shenandoah, and Warren as well as the Virginia Tech - Alson H. Smith, Jr. AREC and the Northern Virginia 4-H Educational Center.
+The Northern Shenandoah Valley 2019 Annual Report highlights the programming efforts of Virginia Cooperative Extension for the citizens of Clarke, Frederick, Page, Shenandoah, and Warren Counties as well as the highlights of the Virginia Tech - Alson H. Smith, Jr. AREC and the Northern Virginia 4-H Educational Center.